lezoudali/lezoudali.github.io/_posts/2015-01-27-default-arguments.markdown

 => 1
 {% endhighlight %}

 We don't get the `ArgumentError` as we did before, why?
 Because we gave default values to `x` and `y` when we redefined the add method; **`add(x = 0, y = 0)`**.
 The default value, for both `x` and `y`, is 0.
-We could've given them any default values, but 0 makes more sense for this particular method.
-Therefore, when don't explicitly pass any arguments to `x` and `y`.
+We could've given them any default values but 0 makes more sense for this particular method; therefore, when don't explicitly pass any arguments to `x` and `y`.
 They will get assigned to their default values of 0.
 And that is how default arguments work.

 **P.S What will happen if we pass more than two values to add? stay tuned to find out to fix that error.
 Thanks for reading.**